4 Ways To Use Geospatial Data To Optimize Your Business

 Real estate professionals also rely on geospatial data to analyze investment opportunities, manage risks, and optimize the operations of commercial properties.

 Imagine a commercial real estate (CRE) investor that is considering the purchase of a shopping center.
-In addition to traditional metrics like occupancy rates and rental fees, he or she will need geospatial data to assess the center’s health and the investment’s potential ROI.
+In addition to traditional metrics like occupancy rates and rental fees, he or she will need a variety of geospatial data points – location-based metrics connected to the venue at hand and its surrounding area – to assess the center’s health and the investment’s potential ROI.

 Foot traffic analytics combined with other datasets allows businesses to deeply analyze their customer base